Guides

 • Blogger / Digital Media — For online-only publications and independent journalists.

-Why Media Credentialing Matters
+Why Media and Influencer Credentialing Matters

 Security.
 Credentials control who enters restricted areas.
 Without a credentialing process, anyone could claim to be “press” and access spaces they shouldn’t.